teaghan/constitutional-ai-education/README.md

-# Constitutional AI for Education: A Tutorial Framework
+# Constitutional AI for Education

 This repository provides a comprehensive tutorial of how to apply Constitutional AI to fine-tune an LLM specifically for student support using efficient fine-tuning techniques.